Skip to main content

 What happens to the original quote if I create a new version?

 • The original quote remains unchanged, while the new version allows edits.
 This preserves the history and ensures accountability.
-Once the newly created quote version has been approved, the reset of the versions will be mark as Discarded.

 Can I add labor to an approved quote?